e-mzungu/rjc/README.md

 # RJC
 RJC is a [Redis](http://redis.io/) Java client.

-It provides connection pooling in Apache DBCP style, sharding, pipelines and messages.
+It provides connection pooling in Apache DBCP style, sharding, pipelines, transactions and messages.

 It's aimed to work in multi threading environments.